 For information on bullying and harassment, please click here.

-You can find more information about our feedback and complaint processes in our Student Voice policy.
+You can find more information about our feedback and complaint processes below and in our Student Voice policy.

 If you are not a current Wintec student, please see our formal complaints process or submit a general enquiry here.

 Student Voice 24/7